Library Centers Tracking with QR Code Check-in

 So I made a different Google Form for each library center and color-coded them according to their category:

 Each form asks for the student’s name and teacher’s name.
-Some forms have one additional question such as, “What are you working on today?” for the makerspace centers.
-I tried to keep it very short, because one tablet is shared among several students.
+That’s it!
+Some of the forms for makerspace centers have one additional question such as, “What are you working on today?”, but I tried to keep it very short, because one tablet is shared among several students.

-I created a QR code for each form, printed the codes on Avery QR stickers, and stuck the code onto the center signage with a large “Check in” sticker (printed on address labels/barcode labels).
+I created a QR code for each form using the Kaywa QR Code Generator, printed the codes on Avery 2″ x 2″ square stickers, and stuck the code onto the center signs with a large “Check in” sticker (printed on address labels/barcode labels).
 The stickers hide some of the clipart on my center directions signs, but they are functional nonetheless.

 I tried it with each class in grades 3-5, and it was a HUGE success!
+The entire “check-in” process takes less than a minute of each student’s time.
 I’m relying on students to report their center choice honestly, but I also have the “double-check” of the booklet stamps.
 I’m thrilled with the results because now I’m able to do more teaching/facilitating/scaffolding and less data collection during classes.

 As an added bonus, I showed one of our district tech coaches to get some feedback, and she liked the idea, too.
 Yay for advocacy!!